thesse1/webmethods-api-gateway-staging/README.md

 | api-export-config-template.yml | Exports the API Gateway configuration from the CONFIG/BUILD/DEV_INT/DEV_EXT/STAGE_INT/STAGE_EXT/PROD_INT/PROD_EXT environment |
 | commit-template.yml | Commits the results to the repository |

+The import pipeline configure_stages contains eight stages for importing the configuration on CONFIG, BUILD, DEV_INT, DEV_EXT, STAGE_INT, STAGE_EXT, PROD_INT and/or PROD_EXT.
+Each stage invokes api-configure-template.yml in one single job.

-All pipelines run their tasks in a single job: The configuration pipelines invoke api-configure-template.yml in one single job, and the export pipelines invoke api-export-config-template.yml and commit-template.yml sequentially in one job on one agent.
+The export pipeline export_configuration_from_stage contains one stage for exporting the configuration from CONFIG, BUILD, DEV_INT, DEV_EXT, STAGE_INT, STAGE_EXT, PROD_INT or PROD_EXT.
+It is not possible to run multiple stages in this pipeline, because the Git commit would fail when selecting more than one stage.
+The single stage invokes api-export-config-template.yml and commit-template.yml sequentially in one job on one agent.

 The configuration pipeline template needs the following parameters to be set in the calling pipeline: